halfpintutopia/magic-forest-trail/README.md

 ## Design
-*Created a prototype for the site with [Figma](https://www.figma.com).
+Wireframes were created for the site with [Figma](https://www.figma.com).

-![Figma Wireframe of landing page for mobile](./docs/media/images/mobile_view.png) *[Landing page - mobile view](https://color.adobe.com/create/image)*
+![Figma Wireframe of landing page for mobile](./docs/media/images/mobile_view.png)

+*[Landing page - mobile view](https://color.adobe.com/create/image)*

+---

-![Figma Wireframe of landing page for desktop](./docs/media/images/desktop_view.png) *[Landing page - desktop view](https://color.adobe.com/create/image)*
+![Figma Wireframe of landing page for desktop](./docs/media/images/desktop_view.png)

+*[Landing page - desktop view](https://color.adobe.com/create/image)*

-To see the full wireframe, view it [here](https://www.figma.com/file/mY6L1TpxKS6PupGlHRLvVF/PP1-Wireframe?node-id=0%3A1&t=29queejCZUsKPnX9-1)*
+To see the full wireframe, view it [here](https://www.figma.com/file/mY6L1TpxKS6PupGlHRLvVF/PP1-Wireframe?node-id=0%3A1&t=29queejCZUsKPnX9-1).

+The wireframes are set for light mode but plan to implement dark mode.

 Building from mobile first, I focused on swiping gestures.
 There are a couple prototype ideas I was playing with but the main idea was to create the landing page with horizontal scrolling.
 Taking into account new user experiences such as streaming channels like Netflix and phone apps like Tinder, swiping has become quite an expected experience for user.